BenjaminOddou/alfred-plex/README.md

 > The following actions can be configured in the user configuration panel

+1. Nested search.
+Press ⏎ on one of the following media types: *actor, director, collection, artist, album, genre, show, season*, to trigger a nested search.
-1. Open the media on the web.
+2. Open the media on the web.
 Simply press ⌘⏎ to open the media on plex.
-There is exception for the following media types: *actor, collection, director, artist, genre, show, season*, see below.
+Not available for *genre, actor, director* media types.
-2. Stream the media with `VLC`.
-This is only available for the following media types: *movie, episode, track, clip*.
-Press ⌥⏎ to open the media in `VLC`. *It requires `VLC` 3.0 or above and the vlc cli.
+3. Stream the media with VLC.
+This is only available for the following media types: *movie, episode, clip, track, album*.
+Press ⌥⏎ to open the media in VLC. *It requires VLC 3.0 or above and the vlc cli.
 See below to know how to install the cli*.
-If you have multiple versions of the same *movie, episode, clip*, you'll be ask to choose the file you want to play.
+If you have multiple versions of the same *movie, episode, clip*, you'll be asked to choose the file you want to play.
-3. Get infos on movies and tv shows using the [Movie and TV Show Search](https://github.com/tmcknight/Movie-and-TV-Show-Search-Alfred-Workflow) Alfred workflow by [Tom McKnight](https://github.com/tmcknight).
-Press ⇧⏎ to trigger the workflow. *It requires `Movie and TV Show Search` Alfred workflow 2.16.0 or above.*
+4. Get infos of movies and tv shows using the [Movie and TV Show Search](https://github.com/tmcknight/Movie-and-TV-Show-Search-Alfred-Workflow) Alfred workflow by [Tom McKnight](https://github.com/tmcknight).
+Press ⌃⏎ to trigger the workflow. *It requires `Movie and TV Show Search` Alfred workflow 2.16.0 or above*.
+Only available for *movie, show* media types.

-**Exceptions**

-If you press ⏎ on one of the following media types *actor, collection, director, artist, genre, show, season*, this will trigger an advance search.

 #### 4. VLC integration

-If you don't have `VLC` on your mac, run the following command to install it via `homebrew`:
+If you don't have VLC on your mac, run the following command to install it via homebrew:

 ```shell
 brew install --cask vlc
 ```

-If you already have `VLC` installed check the presence of the cli with:
+If you already have VLC installed check the presence of the cli with:

 ```shell
 which vlc
 ```

-If it is not found, uninstall `VLC` and reinstall it using `homebrew`.
+If it is not found, uninstall VLC and reinstall it using homebrew.

 Link to the [homebrew formulae](https://formulae.brew.sh/cask/vlc).